 The synergy between Finch Bay and local communities extends well beyond the shores of Santa Cruz.
 In addition to helping to fund coastal cleanups in the islands, the lodge serves as a forum for collaboration and conservation, hosting meetings between organizations such as the Charles Darwin Research Station and the Galápagos National Park Service.
 Finch Bay has also established several successful educational initiatives, which include taking local students to explore the islands aboard the lodge’s yacht.
 Through these voyages, hundreds of young Galápagueños have gained a deeper understanding of the natural wonders of their native archipelago—and have been inspired to help protect them.

-When you reserve your space through National Geographic Unique Lodges, you’ll be treated to a private cooking class with Finch Bay’s executive chef or sous chef.
+Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
+At Finch Bay Galapagos Hotel, National Geographic guests are treated to a private cooking class with Finch Bay’s executive chef or sous chef.
 Learn how to make authentic ceviche, one of Ecuador’s most popular dishes, incorporating fresh seafood and herbs from the lodge’s organic garden.
 Then enjoy your tasty creation, paired with homemade plantain chips and Ecuadorian beer, as you relax by the pool and watch Darwin’s finches and mockingbirds flit through the trees.